Van Williams (drummer)

-Van Williams (born December 5, 1966) is an American drummer, best known as the former drummer of Nevermore.
-Van Williams hails from New York where he began his music career in various bands, later relocating to Seattle, Washington in 1993.
-After auditioning for the band Nevermore (ex Sanctuary) they were soon signed onto Century Media Records.
-He used to play drums for Ashes of Ares and Armageddon, and he currently drums for Ghost Ship Octavius and musical project Pure Sweet Hell.
+Van Williams (born December 5, 1966) is an American musician, best known as the drummer of heavy metal band Nevermore.
+He hails from New York where he began his music career in various bands, later relocating to Seattle, Washington in 1993.
+After auditioning for Nevermore they were soon signed onto Century Media Records.
+He used to play drums for Ashes of Ares and Armageddon, and as of 2024, he currently drums for Ghost Ship Octavius, musical project Pure Sweet Hell, and Alcatrazz.

+Career

+Nevermore (1994–2011)

+Williams played drums for Nevermore between 1994 and 2011, playing on all seven of the band's studio releases.

+After Nevermore (2011–present)

 Williams continued to play with Nevermore until 2011 when he announced along with Jeff Loomis that he was leaving the band.
 Also a graphic artist/illustrator, Van has created the logos and numerous T-shirt designs for Nevermore and his other band project Pure Sweet Hell which features Van singing main vocals as well as drums.
 Pure Sweet Hell also features long time friends and fellow musicians Chris Eichhorn (guitars and bass) and Jim Colson (also supplying vocals).
-The new Pure Sweet Hell album will feature guitar solos from a few of heavy metal's top shredders, including Glen Drover (Eidolon, Megadeth) Steve Smyth (Nevermore, Testament, Forbidden), Chris Amott (Arch Enemy), Jeff Loomis (Nevermore) and Attila Voros (Leander, Nevermore).
+The new Pure Sweet Hell album will feature guitar solos from a few of heavy metal's top shredders, including Glen Drover (Eidolon, Megadeth), Steve Smyth (Nevermore, Testament, Forbidden), Chris Amott (Arch Enemy), Jeff Loomis (Nevermore) and Attila Vörös (Leander, Nevermore).
 John Winters (Hatefist), also who contributed in the production/engineering of the record.
 On June 26, 2012, former Iced Earth vocalist Matt Barlow announced on his Facebook page the creation of a new band named Ashes of Ares with former Iced Earth bassist Freddie Vidales and former Nevermore drummer Van Williams, posting on YouTube two one-minute teaser videos.
 Shortly afterward, Van Williams was also announced as the drummer of Ghost Ship Octavius, featuring former God Forbid guitarist Matt Wicklund and vocalist Adōn Fanion.
 Ghost Ship Octavius released their debut album on March 23, 2015.
+In 2024 it was reported that Williams had been welcomed into Graham Bonnet's rendition of Alcatrazz, joining fellow Nevermore alumni Jeff Loomis in the venture.

 Equipment

-Van Williams endorses Pearl drums, Sabian cymbal, toontracks and ProMark Sticks.
+Williams endorses Pearl drums, Sabian cymbals, Toontrack, and ProMark Sticks.